reald/anytone-flash-tools/README.md

 ## AT878UV Protocol

 ## Available tools so far...
 This his highly experimental code.
-Use it at your owm risk!
+Use it at your own risk!

 * Export digital contact list to .csv file